EdKeall/Data_Analyst_Portfolio/README.md

 # Data_Analyst_Portfolio
-This repository is mainly for the data analysis related projects I have done under the University of Exeter Marine Biology BSc and future projects I hope to engage in to improve my skills.
+This repository is for the data analysis related projects I have done under the University of Exeter Marine Biology BSc and future projects I hope to engage in to improve my skills.

 ## Projects: